 Silk Road – A simple restaurant with a strong focus on Northern Chinese cuisine – especially dumplings and stews.
 (49 Camberwell Church St)

 THEO’S – Funky, light-filled pizzeria known for it’s sourdough pizzas, which are cooked in a wood-fire oven.
 (2 Grove Ln)

-Fully Charged Electric Bike Shop – One of my favourite travel bloggers, Macca (A Brit and a Broad) says this place does cheapest coffees in the morning.
+Fully Charged Electric Bike Shop – One of my favourite travel bloggers, Macca (An Adventurous World) says this place does cheapest coffees in the morning.
 It’s also a bike shop.
 Nice and random!
 (37 Bermondsey St)

-Fuckoffee – Macca also reccommends Fuckoffee; “a lovely little coffee shop” with organic coffee and cake.(163 – 167 Bermondsey St)
+Fuckoffee – Macca also recommends Fuckoffee; “a lovely little coffee shop” with organic coffee and cake.(163 – 167 Bermondsey St)